FAForever/wiki-pages/FAF-Teams.md

 1. as simple as possible, but as complex as required.

 *More details on the dev team can be found at [DevOps](/en/Contribution/Teams/DevOps)
+### Campaign Team
+#### Team Members:
+- Shadowlorda1
+- Speed2
+- Greenkiller56
+- Resistance
+- SpikeyNoob
+- MarLo
+- Madmax
+- NoOneCares66

+#### Policies:
+This team is responsible for creating and developing campaign missions on FAF.

+The campaign team has its own **repository** where it can make changes to the game.
+The campaign team maintains the repository - no change requires approval from either the game or the balance team.
+The campaign team has its **own repository with maps, that acts as a vault**.
+The campaign team maintains the map repository and no change to the map repository requires approval from the creative team.

+#### Team Membership:
+- Onboarding of the new team members will be happening upon contacting the team lead or any other developer from the project for a position in the team.
+- Applications will be reviewed and voted on by the team members.

+#### Team Leader:
+Campaign Team lead has the following responsibilities as it follows:

+- Organize the resource flow
+- Micro management of the actual team and onboarding of the potential developers
+- Contacting and ensuring a communication bridge with the player and contributor base